Higher-Order Theories of Consciousness

 One particular patient—D.F.—has now been examined in considerable detail.
 While D.F. is severely agnosic, she isn’t completely lacking in conscious visual experience.
 Her capacities to perceive colors and textures are almost completely preserved.
 (Why just these sub-modules in her temporal cortex should have been spared isn’t known.)
 As a result, she can sometimes guess the identity of a presented object—recognizing a banana, say, from its yellow color and the distinctive texture of its surface.
 But she is unable to perceive the shape of the banana (whether straight or curved, say); nor its orientation (upright or horizontal; pointing towards her or across).
 Yet many of her sensorimotor abilities are close to normal—she would be able to reach out and grasp the banana, orienting her hand and wrist appropriately for its position and orientation, and using a normal and appropriate finger grip.
 Under experimental conditions it turns out that although D.F. is at chance when identifying the orientation of a broad line or letter-box, she is almost normal when posting a letter through a similarly-shaped slot oriented at random angles.
 In the same way, although she is at chance when trying to discriminate between rectangular blocks of very different sizes, her reaching and grasping behaviors when asked to pick up such a block are virtually indistinguishable from those of normal controls.
 It is very hard to make sense of these data without supposing that the sensorimotor perceptual system is functionally and anatomically distinct from the object-recognition/conscious system.

 But what implications does this have for phenomenal consciousness?
 Must these unconscious percepts also be lacking in phenomenal properties?
 Most people think so.
-While it may be possible to get oneself to believe that the perceptions of the absent-minded car driver can remain phenomenally conscious (perhaps lying outside of the focus of attention, or being instantly forgotten), it is very hard to believe that either blindsight percepts or D.F.'s sensorimotor perceptual states might be phenomenally conscious ones.
+While it may be possible to get oneself to believe that the perceptions of the absent-minded car driver can remain phenomenally conscious (perhaps lying outside of the focus of attention, or being instantly forgotten), it is very hard to believe that either blindsight percepts or D.F.’s sensorimotor perceptual states might be phenomenally conscious ones.
 For these perceptions are ones to which the subjects of those states are blind, and of which they cannot be aware.
 And the question, then, is what makes the relevant difference?
 What is it about a conscious perception that renders it phenomenal, that a blindsight perceptual state would correspondingly lack?
 Higher-order theorists are united in thinking that the relevant difference consists in the presence of something higher-order in the first case that is absent in the second.
-The core intuition is that a phenomenally conscious state will be a state of which the subject is aware.
+The same would go for the difference between unconscious and conscious desires, emotions, pains, and so on.
+The core intuition, again, is that a phenomenally conscious state will be a state of which the subject is aware.

-In a recent review, Lau and Rosenthal (2011) survey the empirical evidence pertaining to the difference between higher-order theories and first-order ones.
+Further, Lau and Rosenthal (2011) survey the empirical evidence pertaining to the difference between higher-order theories and first-order ones.
 While much is equivocal, and many questions are left unanswered, they point to a pair of studies that support a higher-order account.
-One is Lau and Passingham (2006), who are able to demonstrate using carefully controlled stimuli that there are circumstances in which people's subjective reports of visual experience are impaired while their first-order discrimination abilities remain fully intact.
+One is Lau and Passingham (2006), who are able to demonstrate using carefully controlled stimuli that there are circumstances in which people’s subjective reports of visual experience are impaired while their first-order discrimination abilities remain fully intact.
 They also find that visual consciousness in these conditions is specifically associated with activity in a region of dorsolateral prefrontal cortex.
-Then in a follow-up study Rounis et al. (2010) find that transcranial magnetic stimulation directed at this region of cortex, thereby disrupting its activity, also has a significant impact on people's meta-visual awareness, but again without impairing first-order task performance.
+Then in a follow-up study Rounis et al. (2010) find that transcranial magnetic stimulation directed at this region of cortex, thereby disrupting its activity, also has a significant impact on people’s meta-visual awareness, but again without impairing first-order task performance.
+The degree to which the prefrontal cortex is required for having a conscious state and the view that the prefrontal cortex is the likely site of all higher-order thoughts are also the subject of vigorous continuing debate (Block 1995; Gennaro 2012, chapter nine; Kozuch 2014; Odegaard, Knight, and Lau 2017).

 Higher Order Theory (In General):